 The average golfer hits their sand wedge close to 85 yards on full shots.
 Your distance will depend on the loft of your sand wedge, how fast you swing the club, and whether or not you’re taking a full swing.

 Here is how far the average golfer hits their sand wedge:

 Figuring out the average distance people hit each club isn’t the easiest thing to do.
 Everything swings the club differently and everyone will hit the ball at different distances.

-I know someone that will hit a pitching wedge from 160 yards out.
+I know someone who will hit a pitching wedge from 160 yards out.
 I know someone else who would hit 6 iron from this distance.
 Both of them shoot in the low to mid-80s.

-I’ve seen case studies from shot tracking companies that list out a bunch of averages.
-If you don’t know, there are shot tracking gadgets such as the Arccos Caddie, Shot Scope V3 or Garmin S42 that will track how far you hit the ball.
+I’ve seen case studies from shot-tracking companies that list out a bunch of averages.
+If you don’t know, there are shot-tracking gadgets such as the Arccos Caddie, Shot Scope V3, or Garmin S42 that will track how far you hit the ball.

 The only problem with these numbers is that golfers who wear these are probably better than average.
 I don’t know many high handicaps who have a $300+ golf watch.